vuejs/docs/src/guide/introduction.md

 If you are new to Vue, here's our general recommendation:

 - For learning purposes, go with the style that looks easier to understand to you.
 Again, most of the core concepts are shared between the two styles.
-Once you are familiar with one of them, the other one can be easily picked up.
+You can always pick up the other one at a later time.

 - For production use: